You are here

 Thanks to Globalme Language & Technology for supporting our event by providing projection equipment.

-*About the event facilitator: Before she became an independent publishing consultant, Iva Cheung served as editor and editorial coordinator at D&M Publishers, where she implemented editorial communication, workflow, and quality control systems.
-Iva, who holds a Master of Publishing degree from Simon Fraser University, is a Certified Professional Editor and a winner of EAC’s Tom Fairley Award for Editorial Excellence.
+*About the event facilitator: Before she became an independent publishing consultant, Iva Cheung was editor and editorial coordinator at D&M Publishers, where she implemented editorial communication, workflow, and quality control systems.
+Iva, who holds a Master of Publishing degree from Simon Fraser University, is a Certified Professional Editor and a winner of Editors Canada’s Tom Fairley Award for Editorial Excellence.
 She blogs about editing and publishing at www.ivacheung.com.